aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 Create or Update the Stack Using a Change Set
 ---------------------------------------------

-    If checked, a change set that contains a list of changes to apply to a stack will be created and then validated.
-If the changes validate successfully, the change set can be executed to effect the changes.
+    If checked, a change set containing a list of changes to apply to a stack will be created and then validated.
+If the changes validate successfully, the change set can be executed to make the changes.
 You can choose to use a change set to create a new stack or update an existing stack.

     Default: not checked.